BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 * Communicate asynchronously with a server to get data
 * Dynamically change content on a web page

 It is more professional to conjugate the verbs as if there is an invisible "I can" in front of each, than to write in the gerund (words ending in -ing).
+DO NOT include "I can" statements in your final product.
 For example:

 * (I can) Pass data through the JSON format.
 (This is better!)
 * Passing data through the JSON format.
 (This feels awkward.)